hashicorp/terraform-aws-vault-starter/README.md

 - `vault_version`: Desired [Vault version](https://releases.hashicorp.com/vault/)
   to install
 - `key_name`: The name of the SSH [key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#prepare-key-pair)
 to use.
-This must exists in the specified AWS `region`
+This must exist in the specified AWS `region`
-- `elb_internal`: To connect to Vault via load balancer, set this to `false`
+- `elb_internal`: To connect to Vault via a load balancer, set this to `false`

 Run `terraform init` and `terraform apply` to provision a Vault cluster.